Pizza Dough

 Homemade Pizza Dough isn’t difficult to make and it makes for a fabulous, fun interactive cooking event.
 Make it in advance and you can have your own pizza feast at home any night of the week.

+The price of pizza in the US has continued to sky rocket.
+It’s such a simple meal to make at home using pantry staples for the crust.
+Plus, it’s contactless delivery when made at home.
 How do you make pizza dough?
-It's much the same as making any bread.
+It’s much the same as making any bread.
 In this recipe, I use rapid rise yeast which makes the rise time move along more quickly.
-You can use classic yeast in the same amount, it will just take longer for it to rise.
-After making this delicious dough in advance, set-up a pizza toppings bar with a variety of different sauces, chopped vegetables, meats and shredded cheese and let everyone get in on the pizza making fun.
+You can use classic active dry yeast in the same amount, it will just take longer for it to rise.
+After making this delicious dough in advance, set-up a pizza toppings bar with a variety of different sauces, chopped vegetables, pepperoni, sausage or bacon and shredded mozzarella cheese and let everyone get in on the pizza making fun.
+Ingredients to make the best Homemade Pizza Dough: (Scroll down for full printable recipe card.)

 How to Make the Best Homemade Pizza Dough